zingale/phy504/docs/source/cxx-functions.rst

 .. admonition:: more reading

-   You text has a few additional sections of interest that we won't directly cover now;
+   You text has a few additional sections of interest that we won't directly cover now:

-   Section 3.14.3 : the function call mechanism
+   * Section 3.14.3 : the function call mechanism

-   Section 3.14.4 : recursive functions
+   * Section 3.14.4 : recursive functions

-   Section 3.14.5 : function overloading and namespaces
+   * Section 3.14.5 : function overloading and namespaces